 US LLC Compliance Checklist for Non-US Owners in 2026

-A practical guide for non-resident founders who want to keep a US LLC compliant with IRS, BOI, BEA, bookkeeping, and annual state obligations.
+A practical guide for non-resident founders who want to keep a US LLC compliant with IRS filings, BEA checks, bookkeeping, and annual state obligations.

 If you own a US LLC as a non-US resident, the hardest part is rarely forming the company.
 The real challenge is staying compliant after the company is already active.